Church of Jesus Christ of Latter Day Saints (Strangite): After Strang

-The first group no longer emphasizes missionary work, as they tend to believe that after three murdered prophets (Smith, Hyrum Smith, and Strang), God closed his dispensation to the "gentiles" of the West.
+The first group no longer emphasizes missionary work, as they tend to believe that after three murdered prophets (Smith, Hyrum Smith, and Strang), God closed his dispensation to the "gentiles" (non-Mormons) of the West.
 Consequently, this group's congregation remains small.
 Current membership figures vary between 50 and 300 persons, depending upon the source consulted.

 There are two groups among the second.
 One group has a website based in Independence, Missouri, and the second has a website based in Shreveport, Louisiana.
 Both conduct missionary work on the Internet.

 Scriptures

 The Strangites "believe the Bible to be the word of God as far as it is translated correctly; [and] also believe the Book of Mormon to be the word of God", just as do most other Latter Day Saint denominations.
 They consider editions of the Doctrine and Covenants published prior to Smith's death (which contained the Lectures on Faith) to be scripture.

 Strangites hold the Joseph Smith Translation of the Bible to be inspired, but do not believe modern publications of the text are accurate, so they "cautiously use the publication of his earliest corrections published as the 'Inspired Version' or 'Joseph Smith Translation' by the sons of Joseph Smith in Plano, Ill., 1867."
 Strangites do not have any official stance on the Book of Abraham.

 Strang's Book of the Law of the Lord is accepted as scripture in its expanded 1856 form; it is believed to be the same "Book of the Law of the Lord" mentioned in the Bible, and Strang claimed to have translated it from the Plates of Laban mentioned in the Book of Mormon.

 The Strangites also hold as scripture several prophecies, visions, revelations, and translations printed by Strang, and published in the Revelations of James J. Strang.
 This text contains his purported "letter of appointment" from Smith and his translation of the Voree plates.
 The Book of Jasher was consistently used by both Smith and Strang, but as with other Latter Day Saint denominations, there is no official stance on its authenticity and it is not considered canonical.